12 Minute Read

 Personal finance is 80% behavior and 20% head knowledge.
 And the debt snowball method is the fastest way to tackle your credit card payments because it helps you change your behavior.

 Step 1: List your debts smallest to largest, regardless of interest rate (we know we’ve been talking about the importance of interest this whole time, but trust us when we say it doesn’t matter in this step).
 Pay minimum payments on everything but the smallest balance.

 Step 2: Attack the smallest debt with everything you’ve got.
 Once that debt is gone, take that payment (and any extra money you can squeeze out of your budget) and apply it to the second-smallest debt while continuing to make minimum payments on the rest.

 Step 3: Once that debt is gone, take its payment, and apply it to the next-smallest debt.
 The more you pay off, the more your freed-up money grows and gets thrown onto the next debt—like a snowball rolling downhill.

 The debt snowball method works because it helps you gain momentum as you go and keeps you motivated as you crush those debts one at a time!

 And listen up: The faster you work on your debt snowball, the sooner those credit card payments—and that interest—will stop cramping your monthly budget.

-If you're ready to say goodbye to credit card debt and interest forever, it’s time to get motivated.
-You can start with The Total Money Makeover, a proven guide that has helped millions of people just like you get out of debt—once and for all.
+If you're ready to steer clear of credit card interest and say goodbye to debt forever, it’s time to ditch the toxic money habits that are holding you back.
+Financial Peace University will show you how to budget, pay off debt, save and build wealth for your future.
+It’s a proven plan that’s helped nearly 6 million people just like you get out of debt—once and for all.
 You can have a life without debt and find financial peace!